 There are a total of 26 RTOs identified in this Action Plan.
 These RTOs are summarized in tables and described in detailed in Chapters 5 through 11.
-Refer to Appendix A to see objectives that were considered but not recommended for RTOs.
+Refer to Appendix A for a summary of all RTOs and their targets.
+Refer to Appendix B to see objectives that were considered but not recommended for RTOs.